AlonNT/Thesis/README.md

 ### [A Simple Framework for Contrastive Learning of Visual Representations] (Feb 2020)

-This paper presents SimCLR: a simple framework for contrastive learning of visual representations. \
+This paper presents SimCLR: A simple framework for contrastive learning of visual representations. \
 The self-supervised task is to identify that different augmentations of the same image are the same.

 <p align="center">